 Pure Bare helped me stay in amazing shape (for a pregnant person) and let me keep up with my crew.

 A Case Study (On Myself)

 Age: 29 and 31.

-I had to actively push for over two hours with the first baby and actually yelled at the nurse that “I am not an athlete” when she wouldn’t give me a long enough break.
+I had to push for over two hours with the first baby and yelled at the nurse that “I am not an athlete” when she wouldn’t give me a long enough break.
 Note: I later apologized for my bad behavior, and she was incredibly kind and gracious.